ploigos/infra-ops/README.md

 - [Helm](https://helm.sh/docs/intro/install/) (version 3.6 or greater) - Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.

 ## Install Steps
-1. Login to openshift
+1. Login to openshift.
    * `oc login --token=<YOUR TOKEN> --server=<YOUR SERVER>` (Or username and password instead of token)
 2. Install the OpenShift GitOps Operator and grant it RBAC permissions to install the remaining resources.
    * `oc create -f bootstrap/`
 3. Wait for the operator to start ArgoCD.
 This may take a few minutes.
 You can monitor progress by looking at the Pods in the openshift-gitops project.
-4. Run the Vault install script
+4. Install applications using ArgoCD.
-   * `./install-vault.sh`
+   * `oc create -f applications/`
-5. Install GitHub Runners
+5. Install GitHub Runners.
    * TBD
 6. In the GitHub repository for the spring-petclinic example app, create or update the GitHub Actions secrets used by the ploigos workflow.
    * Browse to https://github.com/ploigos/spring-petclinic/settings/secrets/actions